Features for Contracting Triangles in FX

 In technical analysis, triangles can be either contracting or expanding.
-So far on our Forex Trading Academy project, we’ve mentioned both expanding and contracting triangles in the sense that we defined what makes them and showed how to trade them both based on the apex level.
+So far on our Forex Trading Academy project, we’ve mentioned both expanding and contracting triangles in the sense that we defined what makes them, and showed how to trade them both based on the apex level.
 Moving forward, a further differentiation needs to be made.
-Both contracting and expanding triangles are of multiple types, and this article is dedicated to the types a contracting triangle has.
-As a short review, a contracting triangle is characterized by five different segments, or legs of a triangle, that are forming in such a way that by connecting the a-c and b-d trend lines, the result will be a common point somewhere in the future.
+Both contracting and expanding triangles are of multiple types, and this article is dedicated to the types of contracting triangle.
+As a short revision, a contracting triangle is characterised by five different segments, or legs of a triangle, that form in such a way that by connecting the a–c and b–d trendlines, the result will be a common point somewhere in the future.
 The standard definition calls for all the legs of a contracting triangle to be smaller than the previous one, but this is only the general rule.
-In reality, there are some differences and this is how contracting triangles are further subdividing.
+In reality, there are some variations, and this is how contracting triangles are further subdivided.

 RECOMMENDED FOREX BROKERS

 Elliott found that there are no less than three types of contracting triangles.
 This information is only partly true, as later in our project we will point out some other contracting triangular formations.
 These three types, though, can be categorised as the commonest ones, and the main differentiation is based on the length of the triangle’s segments.
 That being said, as long as the a–c and b–d trendlines are contracting, the triangle is contracting.
 In any triangle, the key is always with the b–d trendline.
 This trendline is far more important than the a–c one, as it shows the end of the triangle and the beginning of what may be a new trend.

 Horizontal Contracting Triangle